sennett/outage-mgmt-prototype/readme.md

 UPTO

-- I just: worked out how to emit events that only emit X number within Y mins (see rxjs-spikes).
+- I just: implemented isolating clients with outage after 30 seconds (including tests)
+- next step: do not output twice once flagged as having at outage
-- next step: use this to isolate clients with outage in step three above.
+- use a redis to store this in memory stuff.

-- start with the tests.  get first passing then flesh out the rest and get them passing.
+Hamish notes:

 - microtik and juniper for routers
 - ubiquiti customer presimses equipment (CPE).
 "The CPE" is the dish on the outiside of the customers house